Artrage/rndmhpns/README.md

 Initially, I intended to build an online art gallery and store.
 However, it only makes sense with the implementation of server side and back-end, which is beyond the scope of the second milestone project.

-This old meme perfectly illustrates how I feel:
+This old meme perfectly illustrates how I feel after completing the JavaScript lectures and lessons:
 ![owl](https://external-preview.redd.it/DodWFQ9mQkVyWoKFa0ZIu12PYrPo3P2T0taaK-lgJCo.png?auto=webp&s=c180684f48b01ff6f2cbc72e080067039943de07)
 Somewhat disillusioned with the course, I came up with a different idea for a simple application.
 It showcases JavaScript, jQuery, Bootstrap and css features, as required.

 Thus, we have **rndm hpns**.
 It meets the thematic requirements for the Milestone Project, since it contains elements of a game, and all the necessary technical aspects.
-In short, the user

 ## WHAT DOES IT DO?
-The application's ultimate goal is to help the user feel better and happier with as little effort as possible, while also enjoying visually appealing photos, unobtrusive animation effects, and super easy navigation.
+The application's ultimate goal is to help the user feel better and happier with as little effort as possible, while also enjoying visually appealing photos, unobtrusive animation effects, and super easy UX.

 ## UX PROCESS